Building out your own campervan means you’ll have to make big decisions. One of those being your campervan bed design.

 This is one of those campervan bed ideas you may not have considered!

-7) Murphy bed campervan bed
+7) Murphy Bed

 Beware: to make this design work for a double bed, you need a fairly big campervan.

-A power lift bed is the perfect alternative to the murphy bed for shorter people.
+A power lift bed is the perfect alternative to the Murphy bed for shorter people.
 It’s a platform that can be lowered and raised via an electric engine.
 When you don’t need it, it sits near the roof of your van.
 When you’re ready to sleep, simply push a button to lower it to a suitable height.

-This type of bed creates extra storage space in the bottom of the van; however it reduces headroom significantly.
+This type of bed creates extra storage space in the bottom of the van; however, it reduces headroom significantly.

 Beware: typical dimensions for such a bed are 55.12 x 55.12in.

-9) Sleep sideways with Flarespace flares
+9) Sleep Sideways with Flarespace Flares

-Once the flares are installed, you can add one of Flarespace’s bed systems – either the Bed System 2.0 or the Super Flyweight Anti-Gravity Bed Panel System.
+Once the flares are installed, you can add one of Flarespace’s bed systems – the Bed System 2.0 or the Super Flyweight Anti-Gravity Bed Panel System.
 You can also just build and install your own bed.

 Click here to check out the Flarespace flares